 - Frequency range: Naturally the frequency range of the RF signal generator is of paramount importance.
 It must be able to cover all the frequencies that are likely to need to be generated.
 For example when testing a receiver in an item of equipment, be it a mobile phone or any other radio receiver, it is necessary to be able to check not only the operating frequency, but other frequencies where the issues such as image rejection, etc.

 - Output level: The output range for an RF and microwave signal generator is normally controlled to a relatively high degree of accuracy.
-The output within the generator itself is maintained at a constant level and then passed through a high grade variable attenuator.
+The output within the test equipment itself is maintained at a constant level and then passed through a high grade variable attenuator.
 These are normally switch to give the highest degree of accuracy.
 The range is normally limited at the top end by the final amplifier in the RF signal generator.
+A typical level output range might be -127dBm to +7 dBm in 0.1 dB steps.

 - Sweep: For some signal generator applications it is necessary to be able to sweep the frequency of the RF signal generator.
 If this facility is required, then it is necessary to check the specification for the test instruments that are being considered as not all RF signal generators provide a sweep of this nature although programming progressively increasing the frequency of the output in steps may be one option that might suffice.

-Microwave and RF signal generators are widely used in laboratories dealing with radio equipment of any sort - they can be used for everything from cellular to communications equipment, broadcast transmitters and receivers, wireless products including Bluetooth, Wi-Fi and many more standards.
+Microwave and RF signal generators are widely used in test laboratories dealing with radio equipment of any sort - these test instruments can be used for everything from cellular to communications equipment, broadcast transmitters and receivers, wireless products including Bluetooth, Wi-Fi and many more standards.
 With many more items using RF and microwave signals, the use of RF signal generators will only increase.

 More Test Topics: